 Transfer from Semester to Quarter System

-To avoid duplicating coursework, complete all courses within a sequence before transfer (i.e. Chemistry 1A-1B).
+To avoid duplicating coursework, we recommend completing all courses within a sequence before transfer (i.e. Chemistry 1A-1B).

 Track Your Progress